azarketa/Thermodynamics-theoretical-pills/source/07_Gas_mixtures.md

 (eq_y_relation)=
 $$\frac{p_i}{p_{\text{total}}}{}={} \frac{V_i}{V_{\text{total}}}{}={} \frac{N_i}{N_{\text{total}}}{}={}y_i$$

-:::{admonition} Tip: significance of molar fraction
+:::{tip} Tip: significance of molar fraction
-:class: tip, dropdown
+:class: dropdown

 The molar fraction directly expresses how each species contributes to the overall pressure and volume of the gas mixture.
 It serves as the natural weighting factor for many other mixture properties and simplifies the formulation of state and energy equations.
 :::